Equine Kingdom Riding Academy Progress

 poles' placement very precisely so the building would be square. took the

 top pole of the middle peak poles, then used the chainsaw to cut them down to

 level with the other posts.
 They're not entirely precise, but they can be cut a

 little bit more later when we're ready.
-Matt and Ben got the tin pieces out of
+Ben got the tin pieces out of

 the tree root that had grown around them.

 We jacked up the tack room, knocked out ALL the rotten boards, places supports

 underneath them, put new bracing boards across the posts, and put bracing boards

 across the entire end of the tack room so that we could then bolt the tack room